 - Lower and Upper Primary Schools: Christianity, using stories from the Bible, is taught by classroom teachers during a time allocated to “Christian Studies.”
 Classroom teachers in social studies, art, music and Chinese studies teach world religions.

-- High School: Biblical and world religion courses are integrated into the humanities and fine arts programs.
+- High School: Biblical and world religion courses are integrated into the humanities and fine arts programs and taught by specialists.

 - All divisions hold regular chapels and community gatherings.